pedroilidio/PCT/README.md

-                        Minimum number of sample pairs in the training set required to arrive at each leaf. (default: 20) --verbose, -v         Show more detailed output (default: False)
+                        Minimum number of sample pairs in the training set required to arrive at each leaf. (default: 20) --verbose, -v         Show more detailed output (default: False) --outdir OUTDIR       Where to save results. (default: PBCT_results) --k K [K ...], -k K [K ...]
+                        Number of folds for cross-validation. (default: [3]) --diag                Use independent TrTc sets for cross-validation, i.e. with no overllaping rows or columns. (default: False) --test_size TEST_SIZE [TEST_SIZE ...]
+                        If between 0.0 and 1.0, represents the proportion of the dataset to include in the TrTc split for each axis, e.g.: .3 .5 means 30% of the rows and 50% of the columns will be used as the TrTc set.
+If >= 1, represents the absolute number of test samples in each axis.
+If None, the values are set to the complements of train_size.
+If a single value v is given, it will be interpreted as (v, v).
+If train_size is also None, it will be set to 0.25. (default: None) --train_size TRAIN_SIZE [TRAIN_SIZE ...]
+                        Same as test_size, but refers to the LrLc set dimensions. (default: None) --njobs NJOBS         How many processes to spawn when cross-validating.
+                        (default: None)
+  --random_state RANDOM_STATE
+                        Random seed to use. (default: None)
 ```